TediusTimmy/AntGame/README.md

 * double Follow (array) # Returns one.
 Argument should be an array of string.
 "Queues" up the named States to follow the current State in their array order.
 * double Follow (string) # Returns one.
 "Queues" up the named State to follow the current State.
 * double FreeAgents () # Returns the count of BLUEs or GREENs on the current location that can be Tasked.
 GREENs get a BLUE count and vice-versa.
+* array GetInfo () # Returns an array of everything the cell has been Informed about since the last update.
 * double Grab () # Returns one.
 Schedule a Grab command.
-* array Inform (value) # Passes a piece of data to every active thing in the current location.
-This calls OnUpdate on the informed things, passing in the data.
-Returns an array of returned values from OnUpdate.
+* array Inform (value) # Returns one.
+Passes a piece of data to every active thing in the current location.
+Inform is a command.
 * double Inject (array) # Returns one.
 Argument should be an array of string.
 Insert a new queue as the second on the stack and add these States to it in their array order.
 * double Inject (string) # Returns one.
 Insert a new queue as the second on the stack and add this State to it.
 * string Inventory () # Returns the color of the currently held item, or an empty string.
 GREEN always gets empty string.